elifesciences/journal/windows/README.md

     * [Guide to use WSL](https://adamtheautomator.com/windows-subsystem-for-linux/)
     * [Guide to use Git Bash](https://www.geeksforgeeks.org/working-on-git-bash/)

-3. Use the recommanded versions for PHP + extensions and Composer :
+3. Use the recommended versions for PHP + extensions and Composer :

    * `PHP 7.3.33-7+ubuntu22.04.1+deb.sury.org+2 (cli) (built: Sep 29 2022 22:23:16) ( NTS )`